ashleykleynhans/civitai-downloader/README.md

-# CivitAI Solid Diffusion models downloader
+# CivitAI Stable Diffusion models downloader

 **Give this bash script a CivitAI.com model link and it will download the model and places it in the corect folder in your Stable Diffusion (SD) Automatic111 installation.
 Uses Curl.**